 Results of a Visitor Research Project in Dawson Creek recently carried out jointly by Tourism Dawson Creek and Tourism BC show that 49% of people who travel to Dawson Creek are Canadian and out of this, 70% are from British Columbia or Alberta.
 At 45% of total visitors, the next largest group visiting the city is from the United States of America.

 For both Canadian and American visitors, 53% were over the age of 55, 61% of whom had completed a college diploma or university degree and 83% listed leisure as the purpose of their trip.
-50% of these leisure visitors were noted to be in self-contained vehicles (RVs, 5th wheels) and stay in RV parks, campgrounds while 46% come in vehicles only using motels and hotels.
+50% of these leisure visitors were noted to be in self-contained vehicles (RVs, 5th wheels) and stay in RV parks and campgrounds, while 46% come in vehicles and use motels and hotels.
 Of note are also the 5% business travelers and the 10% who are visiting friends and family.
 90% of Americans that visit Dawson Creek are traveling to Alaska leaving most of the 10% of travelers to be Alaskans going south.

 Tourism Dawson Creek Vision Statement